-Women 2.0 is a media brand designed for the next generation of technology leaders.
+Women 2.0 is the world’s largest community-driven media brand designed for the next generation of technology leaders.
 Women 2.0 creates content, community and events for aspiring and current innovators in technology.

 Strengthen technology businesses by connecting, inspiring and educating the next generation of technology leaders.
 Women 2.0 lives in the future, today – we see no barriers, we see no boundaries, we only see a meritocratic business landscape.

 Women 2.0 was founded in April 2006 with the vision to make a difference — with 30% of tech workers being women, 10% female founders, 10% female investors, 24% women sourced in news — something had to change.
 We became passionate about catalyzing this change.
 We saw how important it was to have more women in technology as leaders, founders, investors.
 As our passion project – we, the founders, hosted networking events in our own apartments, open to men and women (to complete strangers!).
 After 5 years of operating Women 2.0 as a “side project” and being pulled by the momentum of the growing community, we have grown Women 2.0 into the leading brand for the next generation of technology leaders.
 Everyday our work is inspired by the fact that we get to be the change we want to see in the world.